Indica and sativa are the two main types of cannabis. Each has its own unique effects and a distinctive high.

 On the other hand, some plants express genes that code for the enzyme CBDA synthase.
 This enzyme converts CBG into CBDA, the precursor of CBD, instead.
 These plants are typically considered sativa.

 Based on this explanation, indica plants have high THC:CBD ratios and sativa plants have high CBD:THC ratios.
+However, some other sources claim the opposite.

 The problem is that, today, many strains produce varying amounts of both enzymes.
 Some researchers believe this is due to hybridization of the gene pools, which explains why some sativas are rich in THC and some indicas are not.